 Figure 2.
-Cutaway drawing of the IBIS detector assembly, together with the lower part of the collimator ("Hopper").
+Cutaway drawing of the IBIS detector assembly together with the lower part of the collimator (''Hopper'').
 The coded mask (not shown) is located 3.2 m above the ISGRI detector plane.

-The Hopper: Four inclined walls starting from the detector unit with a direct interface to the IBIS detector mechanical structure.
-The inclination of the hopper walls should ideally join the mask size, but the true inclination takes into account the presence of the Calibration System and the mechanical constraints.
-The hopper walls reach 550 mm out from the ISGRI top plane (850 mm from the PLM base), while the actual height is 530 mm.
+- The Hopper: Four inclined walls starting from the detector unit with a direct interface to the IBIS detector mechanical structure (see Figure 2).
+The inclination of the hopper walls should ideally be such that the area laid out by the bottom of walls matches the mask size, but the true inclination takes into account the presence of the Calibration System and the mechanical constraints.
+The hopper walls reach 550 mm out from the ISGRI top plane (850 mm from the PLM base) while the actual height is 530 mm.
 The shielding effect is obtained with Tungsten foils embedded in the four hopper walls.
 The hopper walls thickness is 1 mm.
-The hopper is not physically connected to the payload module structure.

-The Tube: The Tube is formed by four payload module walls shielded with glued Lead foils.
-Two of the tube walls (-/+Z axis) are inclined (by 3.472 degrees to the vertical) in order to follow as closely as possible the inclined ideal tube shape, whilst the Y-axis walls are vertical, as shown in Figure 2.
-In particular the actual inclination of the Z walls is defined by the interface requirements with the hopper: the Z Tube walls stop at 20 mm in the horizontal plane from each upper edge of the hopper walls (i.e. at 850 mm from the Payload Module, PLM, base).

-The mask side shielding: Four strips of 1 mm thick Tungsten provide shielding from the diffuse background in the gaps between the mask edges and the top of the tube walls.
+The hopper is not physically connected to the payload module structure. - The Tube: The Tube is formed by four payload module walls shielded with glued Lead foils.
+Two of the tube walls (-/+Z axis) are inclined (by about 3.5 degrees to the vertical) in order to follow as closely as possible the inclined tube shape, whilst the Y-axis walls are vertical.
+In particular the actual inclination of the Z walls is defined by the interface requirements with the hopper: the Z Tube walls stop at 20 mm in the horizontal plane from each upper edge of the hopper walls (i.e. at 850 mm from the Payload Module, PLM, base). - The mask side shielding: Four strips of 1 mm thick Tungsten provide shielding from the diffuse background in the gaps between the mask edges and the top of the tube walls.